Images & Videos: How Not to Kill Your Performance?

 4. Heavy Artillery: CDNs (Cloudinary)

-For E-commerce sites, marketplaces, or media-rich platforms, hosting images on the same server as the site is no longer enough.
+For E-commerce sites, marketplaces, or media-rich platforms, hosting images on the same server as the site is no longer sufficient.
 This is where Image CDNs like Cloudinary come in.

 Cloudinary goes further than simple compression: